 i.
-Worldwide interest ratio
+Worldwide Interest Ratio

 The final regulations adopt the comment recommending that taxpayers apply the worldwide ratio to determine the amount of a U.S. branch's interest expense paid to foreign related parties by reference to a worldwide ratio of interest expense, rather than a worldwide ratio of liabilities.
-See §1.59A-3(b)(4)(i)(A)(3).
+See $\S 1.59A-3(b)(4)(i)(A)(3)$.
 The final regulations adopt this approach as a rule, rather than as an election, because the Treasury Department and the IRS agree with the comments that a worldwide ratio based on interest expense, rather than liabilities, is the appropriate measurement for determining a U.S. branch's base erosion payments.
 Section 59A determines the amount of interest that is a base erosion payment based on the amount of interest paid or accrued to foreign related parties, rather than the amount of liabilities owed to foreign related parties.
-Accordingly, the final regulations determine the amount of a U.S. branch's interest expense treated as a base erosion payment based on the foreign corporation's worldwide interest ratio. ii.
-Use of applicable financial statements administrative burden on taxpayers, the final regulations adopt the comment to allow taxpayers to elect to determine their worldwide interest ratio using their applicable financial statements as described in section 451(b)(3).
-See §1.59A-3(b)(4)(i)(D).
-The final regulations also clarify that the applicable financial statement must be the applicable financial statement of the taxpayer, not a consolidated applicable financial statement, because a consolidated applicable financial statement may eliminate intercompany liabilities.
+Accordingly, the final regulations determine the amount of a U.S. branch's interest expense treated as a base erosion payment based on the foreign corporation's worldwide interest ii.
+Use of Applicable Financial Statements

+The Treasury Department and the IRS recognize that it may be difficult for foreign corporations to determine their worldwide interest ratio under U.S. tax principles, as indicated by the comments.
+Accordingly, for simplicity and to reduce the administrative burden on taxpayers, the final regulations adopt the comment to allow taxpavers to elect to determine their worldwide interest ratio using their applicable financial statements as described in section 451(b)(3).
+See § 1.59A-3(b)(4)(i)(D).
+The final regulations also clarify that the applicable financial statement must be the applicable financial statement of the taxpayer, not a consolidated applicable financial statement, because a consolidated applicable financial statement may eliminate inter-company liabilities.
 The final regulations provide that a taxpayer makes this election on Form 8991 or a successor form.
 Until the Form 8991 is revised to incorporate the election, a taxpayer should attach a statement with that form to make this election as provided in forms and instructions.